isaacmillercodes/overwatch-team-grader/README.md

 # Overwatch Team Grader

 Overwatch Team Grader is a tool for new and experienced Overwatch players to be able to test different team compositions and get immediate feedback.
-It gets data from an Overwatch Hero API I built with using Go and PostgreSQL.
+It gets data from an Overwatch Hero API I built using Go and PostgreSQL.

 #### [Deployed site](https://isaacmillercodes.github.io/overwatch-team-grader/)